Volume

 kubelet

-restarts it, but files are lost because the container starts clean. - Other containers running in the same pod cannot access data in the container.
+restarts it, but the files are lost because the container starts clean. - The data in the container cannot be accessed by other containers running in the same pod.

 We can solve these problems using Kubernetes volumes.